Laboratory for Financial Engineering

 The MIT Laboratory for Financial Engineering (LFE) is a research center focused on the quantitative analysis of financial markets and institutions using mathematical, statistical, and computational models and methods.
 The goal of the LFE is to support and promote academic advances in financial engineering and computational finance that can be directly applied for the betterment of the world.
 To do that, LFE faculty, students, and staff engage with industry professionals, regulators, policymakers, and other stakeholders to develop and apply new financial technologies to practical and socially important settings.

-The LFE’s research projects fall into five areas:
+The LFE’s research projects fall into five areas, all focused on the interplay between financial markets and society.

 - Foundations of financial behavior and adaptive markets.
 The LFE is working to understand the impact of human behavior on financial markets and policy through research that explores the psychophysiology and behavioral biases of market participants.
 In taking an interdisciplinary approach to understanding financial markets, the LFE aims to reconcile human behavior with the Efficient Markets Hypothesis, which serves as the basis for much of modern investment theory and practice today.